What qualifications or experience do you need to translate with Gengo?

 - If you are NOT a U.S. citizen, and you live inside the US without permission to work

-- If you are based in certain countries that U.S. companies are restricted by Federal Law from conducting business with.
+- If you are based in certain countries that cannot legally conduct business with U.S. companies.
 Currently these countries are: Cuba, Crimea, Iran, North Korea, Syria.
 Please note there may be other countries restricted by law, as this changes occasionally.
 Click here for more information on these laws.

 How do I become a Gengo translator?